chnanc001/uct_eee4022s/README.md

 # Using DeepLabCut for 3D pose estimation in cheetahs

-This repo is forked from @chanc001.
+This repo demonstrates how to use DeepLabCut for 3D estimation in cheetahs.
+It is forked from [An Chi Chen](https://github.com/chnanc001).
 This repo is a co-product of the final year (BSc Eng Mechatronics) project conducted by An Chi Chen at the University of Cape Town.
 Her masters thesis included using [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) for pose estimation in cheetahs, and is included in the following publication:

 [Using DeepLabCut for 3D markerless pose estimation across species and behaviors](https://www.biorxiv.org/content/10.1101/476531v1)